Sleep Apnoea in layman's terms

 Sleep Apnea Treatments

 If you have been referred to a specialist, you will be given the standard Epworth Sleepiness Test.
-He may make arrangements for a comprehensive sleep-study.
+He may also make arrangements for a comprehensive sleep-study.

 The next step I went through was to try a Orthodontic dental appliance which looks rather like a gum shield.
 It draws the lower jaw forward, making more room at the back of the throat.
 Spacers are added each month to gradually increase the pressure pushing forward on lower jaw.
 These are usually made and fitted by a dentist or orthodontist.
 Try to image what it's like to sleep with this thing in your mouth all night, but I'm told it does work for some people.
 Didn't work for me.